Painters

 If this painter is your match

 You believe the picture's task is to illuminate the emotional peak the text did not describe, not to depict a scene the author has already written.
-The painter must physically inhabit the subject before painting it—ride the horse, wear the costume, stand in the light.
-Atmosphere is the subject; figures are what the atmosphere is falling on.
+The painter must physically inhabit the subject before painting it.

-Steal this: For your next narrative image, write out in one sentence the specific emotional moment the text leaves implicit—the silence between paragraphs the picture must fill.
+Borrow this: For your next narrative image, write out in one sentence the specific emotional moment the text leaves implicit — the silence between paragraphs the picture must fill.
 Then physically inhabit that moment: wear a rough approximation of the costume, stand in a light that matches the scene, handle the specific object the figure is holding.
-Only after you have bodily committed to the moment should you begin composing.
-You will find out how many of your usual pictures were reconstructions of text the author had already written.

 Adjacent painters